 - 2.3.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.3.a.
-At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
-Additional support for program leadership must be provided as specified below.
-This additional support may be for the program director only or divided among the program director and one or more associate (or assistant) program directors.
+Program leadership, in aggregate, must be provided with support equal to a dedicated minimum of 20 percent time for administration of the program, which may be time spent by the program director only or divided among the program director and one or more associate (or assistant) program directors.
 (Core)